DataONEorg/Education/_bestpractices/bestpractices/identify-outliers.md

 No outliers should be removed without careful consideration and verification that they are not representing true phenomena.
 Description Rationale:

-Outliers may represent data contamination, a violation of the assumptions of the study, or failure of the instrumentation.
-Although outliers may be valid observations it is important to identify and examine their validity.

 ## Description Rationale

 Outliers may represent data contamination, a violation of the assumptions of the study, or failure of the instrumentation.
 Although outliers may be valid observations it is important to identify and examine their validity.

 ## Related Best Practices
-Develop a quality assurance and quality control plan Identify missing values and define missing value codes
+- Develop a quality assurance and quality control plan
+- Identify missing values and define missing value codes

 ## Additional Information

 V. Barnett and T. Lewis, Outliers in Statistical Data (John Wiley & Sons, 2d ed., New York, NY, 1985).

 Edwards, D. 2000.
 Data Quality Assurance.
 Pages 70-91 in: Ecological Data: design, management, and processing.
 Michener, W. and Brunt, J., eds.
-Blackwell Science Ltd. (ISBN: 0-682-05231-7)
+Blackwell Science Ltd. (ISBN: 0-682-05231-7).